-If you've got a passion for photography and an undergraduate qualification in the subject, this MA Photography course is your perfect way to take your creative career forward.
+If you've got a passion for photography and a relevant undergraduate qualification, or equivalent industry experience, this MA Photography course is your perfect way to take your creative career further.

 On this course, you'll extend your photographic work to postgraduate level and hone your authorial voice and engage with the debates that inform and underpin photographic practice.
 You'll have many opportunities to network, publicise and market your work outside of the University too, so once you graduate, you'll be better prepared for life in the creative sector.

 You'll also have gained the knowledge and skills required to work effectively in the photographic industry or in a number of broader creative roles – such as writing, curating, picture editing and education.

 - A good honours degree in a related subject, or equivalent professional experience and/or qualifications.

 - English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 If you don't meet the English language requirements yet, you can achieve the level you need by successfully completing a pre-sessional English programme before you start your course.

 - An interview or online portfolio submission will be required as part of the selection process.